 Unfortunately, home and business owners do not always take the best care of their properties.
 Lawfully, anyone who enters their properties is owed a “duty of care” and safe, secure premises.
-If you were recently injured on someone’s property, contact a Marion premises liability lawyer as soon as you are able.
+If you were recently injured on someone’s property, contact a Marion personal injury lawyer as soon as you are able.

 Attorneys with experience in this type of personal injury case are here to provide individuals who have suffered serious injuries on unsafe, neglected properties.
 By working with the right premises liability lawyer in Marion, you could win the compensation that helps you pay for the medical expenses your injuries have incurred.